Wdboyes13/BetterMake/Docs/STYLE.md

 Please do not use packages not part of Java 21

+Don't forget to add the GNU GPL File Header

 At the top of your Method/File include a block showing what it does with
 ```java
 // =====================================